HarperJones/wp-couverts/README.txt

    This also changes the way the template is built, so please be aware of this when you made the templates custom

+= 0.2.1 =

+ * A better way to handle caching of getDateConfig calls.